 Whenever possible, an adult (e.g., Volunteer or paid staff) should not be alone with a Child in a car.

-If Volunteers are transporting Children they need to have a copy of the medical permission form in the vehicle in order to provide that to the doctor in case of emergency.
+If Volunteers are transporting Children, they need to have a copy of the medical permission form in the vehicle in order to provide that to the doctor in case of emergency.

 Everyone must wear a seatbelt.